-Last week the Effectiveness-lab discussed certain effective-leadership archetypes and accompanying behavioural traits.
-As leaders, at certain points of your leadership journey, you will have grappled with a key challenge – when to be ‘friends’ with the ‘led’ and when not to.
-Getting the correct balance between becoming close friends with those you lead versus keeping the right distance from them, is no mean feat.
+Last week the Effectiveness-lab discussed certain effective-leadership archetypes and accompanying behavioral traits.
+Leaders grapple with a critical challenge – when to be ‘friends’ with the ‘led’ and when to be the boss that says and does stuff that isn’t music to the ears of those they lead.
+Getting the balance between friendship versus keeping the right distance between you and your direct/indirect reports, is no mean feat.

-It is hard for many leaders to play the chameleonic-leadership archetype: i.e. turn into the ‘real-leader’ you should have been all along, and crack the whip against friends at work.
-Many colleagues have shared that in doing so, they feel a knot in their stomach and go home feeling like traitors.
+It’s hard for leaders to play the chameleonic-leadership archetype: i.e., turn into the ‘real-leader’ and crack the whip against the friends of yesterday and tomorrow.
+Colleagues have shared that in doing so, they feel a knot in their tummies and go home feeling like traitors.

-In certain parts of the world, certainly Uganda, where I come from, being friends with others demands that we do not betray them.
-Many years ago, friends in Uganda went as far as exchanging and eating coffee berries smeared with the blood of the so-called friend – this was their equivalent of a life-long friendship vow.
-In a society that considers friendship a deep commitment, we do not easily turn against friends.
+In certain parts of the world, certainly, Uganda, where we come from, being friends with others, demands that we do not betray them and that peace is kept among friends.
+Many years ago, friends in Uganda went as far as eating coffee berries smeared with the blood of the so-called friend – the latter was the seal of enduring friendship and trust.
+In a society that considers friendship a deep commitment, we do not quickly turn against friends, even at work.
 We wake up every day, committed to defending friends, but most of all, keeping the peace.
-The latter is common in many African societies south of the Sahara.
-Ladies and gentleman, it’s betrayal, to act in a harsh and stern manner towards friends.
-It is simply un-African!
+Having traversed Africa quite a bit, the latter is common in many African societies South of the Sahara.

-However, in a McKinsey article on leadership, we are all reminded that leadership is not about being loved – the article advises leaders that lead and at the same time look for love, to get themselves dogs.
+In a McKinsey article on leadership, we are all reminded that leadership is not about being loved – the article advises leaders that lead and at the same time looking for love, to get themselves dogs.
 Apparently, only a dog will give you unconditional love.
-Human beings will take offence when you crack the whip on them, and will not always like you for that.
+Human beings take offense when you crack the whip on them, and will not always like you for that.
 As leaders, we have to know and accept that as a fact of life.

-The immediate consequence of organisational management approaches like the above is that – the space between the leaders and the led is closed.
-A junior staff shall access the leader any time, on any issue, and shall expect to get attention for the same.
-While the latter is not a problem in itself, and we have seen it create excellent organisational climate and high productivity, over time, it creates a problem for organisations
+The immediate consequence of organisational management approaches like the above is that – the gap between the leader and those they lead is quite small.
+A junior staff accesses the leader anytime, on any issue, expecting to get attention on demand.
+While the latter may not be a problem right away, and we have seen it create an excellent organizational climate and high productivity, over time, challenges manifest

 - Having a strong liking for and trust in another person